 4. Let Them Know if you’re Having Guests Over

-When living with roommates, be considerate and them a heads up and shoot them a text if you’re planning on having friends over.
+When living with roommates, be considerate and give them a heads up by shooting them a text if you’re planning on having friends over.
 This way, they won’t be overwhelmed when they find a group of strangers sitting inside their home when they come back from work, saving a lot of awkward conversations later on.
+It’s important that your roommate feels comfortable and that you respect each other’s personal space.

 5. Act like your Parents are Visiting

 Last but not least, it is all too easy to get too comfortable in your own space and forget to maintain a neat and inviting atmosphere.
-At least once a week, treat your home like your parents are coming over and keep not only the living room and kitchen clean, but your bedroom as well.
+At least once a week, treat your home like your parents are coming over and keep not only the living room and kitchen clean but your bedroom as well.
 Maintaining a tidy and appealing environment is essential to ensuring cooperation between you and your roommates.
+No one likes a slob.

 The key to getting along really lies within mutual compromise and consideration.
 Adopting these 5 tips into your lifestyle can really improve the dynamic between those you’re living with, no matter if they’re close friends or near-strangers.
 These 5 tips will make living with roommates more like living with friends, rather than enemies.